samet-swe/basic-chat-room/README.md

 # basic-chat-room
-A basic web chat room that uses a database to store message history.
+A basic web chat room that uses a Postgres database to store message history.